 Listen to the show every Monday, for free:

 Most of us don’t have salaries that are enough to make us wealthy so how do all those “millionaires next door” get rich?
 They invest.
 There are lots of other things you can do to help grow your wealth but investing is the cornerstone.

 You don’t need a lot of money or a lot of knowledge to get started but the longer you wait, the more money you’re leaving on the table, and it may be impossible to make up that time with extra money.
 If you don’t have a lot of money to invest, these investing tips are made for you.

 First Thing’s First

-You mean to start investing, you have every intention of doing so but the end of the month comes, and you don’t have any money left to invest with.
+You want to learn how to get started investing, you mean to start, you have every intention of doing so but the end of the month comes, and you don’t have any money left to invest with.